 Design Patents and Their Relevance

 Unlike utility patents that protect the functionality of an innovation, design patents safeguard its unique appearance.
-For HMIs, where visual cues, layout, or even the aesthetic appeal can be crucial, startups should consider design patents as part of their strategy.
+For HMIs, where visual cues, layout, or even aesthetic appeal can be crucial, startups should consider design patents as part of their strategy.

 Emphasizing Intuitive Interactions